IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-03/README.md

 When writing asynchronous code it's important to consider timeouts, especially when you invoke third party services like databases or other microservices.

 Fortunately starting with Java 9 this is easy to handle.
 When invoking the 'Articles' service via MicroProfile, you can use the method 'orTimeout'.
-If it comes to a timeout, an exception is thrown which you can handled via 'exceptionally' as explained in the last lab.
+If it comes to a timeout, an exception is thrown which you can handled via 'exceptionally' as explained in the last exercise.

 ```
 public CompletionStage<List<Article>> getArticlesReactive(int amount) {